DavidGitter/multi-app-volume-control/README.md

 ![Intro-Picture](/docs/readme-pics/mixer-pic.jpg)

 Can you relate?
 You're playing a relaxed game or concentrating on your work and suddenly your mate comes into the voice channel who installed a soundboard for the first time and is now getting on your nerves with unfunny meme sounds.
 I have good news for you!
+Now you can mute your mate for all eternity with a single turn of a knob.

-With this repository you have all the basics to build your own open-source soundboard and mute your mate for all eternity with a single turn of a knob.
-This means you don't have to go to the Windows volume mixer but can easily adjust the volume for any application with (currently) upto 4 rotary knobs and a User Interface to configurate them.
+With this repository you have all the basics to build your own open-source soundboard.
+This means you don't have to use the Windows volume mixer or some shortcuts on your keyboard but can easily adjust the volume for any application with (currently) upto 4 rotary knobs and a User Interface to configurate them.

 ### Have I piqued your interest?
 Then continue reading below under [Getting Started](#Getting-Started).